License FYIlicense.fyi · ASW hours & board readiness

 Use cases beyond “I like spreadsheets”

-License FYI is for anyone who wants BBS-shaped structure from the start—not a prettified timesheet you’ll outgrow.
+License FYI is for anyone who wants board-shaped structure from the start—not a prettified timesheet you’ll outgrow.

 Multiple jobs or sites

-Roll up hours in one place when each employer’s payroll system uses different labels and none of them speak “BBS category.”
+Roll up hours in one place when each employer’s payroll system uses different labels and none of them speak “board category.”

 Supervision check-ins